radicle-dev/rips/0002-repository-identity.md

 associated unique identifier.

 The identity document is a JSON document associated with a repository on Radicle.
-The minimal identity document looks like this:
+The *hypothetical* minimal identity document looks like this:

     { "delegates": ["did:key:z6MknSLrJoTcukLrE435hVNQT4JUhbvWLX4kUzqkEStBU8Vi"],
-      "threshold": 1,
-      "payload": {}
-    }
+      "threshold": 1 }

 It describes a repository with a single *delegate*.
 Delegates are trusted entities that can sign within the scope of a given repository.
 In the